Relativistic Collisions Can Produce New Particles

 m in c 2 =7 m 0 c 2 .

-Therefore to create two extra particles, with full restenergy 2 m 0 c 2 , it is essential for the just arrive proton tohave a kinetic energy of 6 m 0 c 2 .
-TheBerkeley Gevatron had architecture energy 6.2 GeV.
+Therefore to create two extra particles, with total restenergy 2 m 0 c 2 , it is necessary for the incoming proton tohave a kinetic energy of 6 m 0 c 2 .
+TheBerkeley Gevatron had design energy 6.2 GeV.

-Comparing the center of mass power with the lab energy atthese high energies,
+Comparing the center of mass energy with the lab energy atthese high energies,

 For m≫ m 0 ,